Code-Institute-Submissions/virtual_piano_teacher/README.md

 * [HTML](https://developer.mozilla.org/en-US/docs/Glossary/HTML5) - used to define the content and structure of website.
 * [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) - used to define the appearance and presentation of the website.
+* [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - used to create dynamically updating content, control multimedia, animate images, and add behaviour to a site.
 * [Git](https://www.atlassian.com/git) - used for branching, merging, and rewriting repository history.
 * [GitHub](https://github.com/) - used a hosting service for Git repositories.
 * [Gitpod](https://gitpod.io/) - used as a workspace for Git repositories.